Cupolas of Capitalism

 1901-05, State purchases Thurston County courthouse for use as the State Capitol, remodeling it and adding a second wing / Willis Ritchie.
 Now called the Old State Capitol, housing the Office of the Superintendent of Public Instruction (OSPI) and the State Board of Education.

-1928, fire gutted old capitol's central tower and 4th floor of west and connecting wings.
+1928, fire gutted Old State Capitol's central tower and 4th floor of west and connecting wings.
+Repair work leaves off upper portion of tower / ? architect.

-1939, new concrete floors installed in east wing of old capitol / ?
-Architect.
+1939, new concrete floors installed in East Wing of Old State Capitol / ? architect.

-1949, earthquake destroys major sections of the old capitol, including 10 of the original 12 conical shaped towers, the House chamber and east wing galleries, and central rotunda.
-It also damaged the dome in the new capitol and forced the replacement of its cupola.
+1949, earthquake destroys major sections of the Old State Capitol, including 10 of the 12 cone topped towers, the House chamber and East Wing galleries, and central rotunda.
+Repair work completed with fewer towers / ? architect.

-1981-83, old capitol renovated and seismically upgraded / Tonkin, Hoyne, Lokan Architecture & Urban Design.
+1981-83, Old State Capitol renovated and seismically upgraded / Tonkin, Hoyne, Lokan Architecture & Urban Design.

 Feb.
-28, 2001, the 6.8 magnitude Nisqually earthquake rocks capitol complex and damages the the Legislative Building and its magnificent dome.
+28, 2001, the 6.8 magnitude Nisqually earthquake rocks capitol complex and damages the the New State Capitol and its magnificent dome.
 Hardy Holzman Pfieffer architects, who had begun in 2000 to develop a proposal for seismic upgrades and renovation, worked with the state and engineers in an attempt to reopen the building in the following weeks.
 The earthquake damage would prove too severe.
 The building would remain closed to the general public until December of 2004.
-Restoration efforts are scheduled to continue for several more years.

-2001-2004, capitol rotunda restoration and building renovations / NBBJ architects (initially) and SRG Partnership (at completion), with Einhorn Yaffee Prescott as historic architect.
+2001-2004, rotunda restoration and building renovations in the New State Capitol / NBBJ architects (initially) and SRG Partnership (at completion), with Einhorn Yaffee Prescott as historic architect.

 Old Washington State Capitol Building.
 Image courtesy of Gene Thomas.